-- 1. Out of its surplus, being the excess of its net assets over its capital (all or part of the consideration received by the corporation in exchange for its capital stock, as determined by the Board of Directors); or - 2.
+- Out of its surplus, being the excess of its net assets over its capital (all or part of the consideration received by the 1. corporation in exchange for its capital stock, as determined by the Board of Directors); or - 2.
 In case there shall be no such surplus, out of its net profits for the fiscal year in which the dividend is declared and/or the preceding fiscal year.

-If the capital, as defined above, shall have been diminished by depreciation in the value of its property, or by losses, or otherwise, to an amount less than the aggregate amount of the capital represented by the issued and outstanding stock of all classes having a preference upon the distribution of assets, the directors of such company shall not declare and pay out of such net profits any dividends upon any shares of any classes of its capital stock until the deficiency in the amount of capital represented by the issued and outstanding stock of all classes having a preference upon the distribution of assets shall have been repaired.
+If the capital, as defined above, shall have been diminished by depreciation in the value of its property, or by losses, or otherwise, to an amount less than the aggregate amount of the capital represented by the issued and outstanding stock of all classes having a preference upon the distribution of assets, the directors of such company shall not declare and pay out of such net profits any dividends upon any shares of any classes of its capital stock until the deficiency in the amount of capital represented by the issued and outstanding stock of all classes having a preference upon the distribution of assets having a preference upon the distribution of assets of its capital stock until the deficiency in the amount of capital represented by the issued and outstanding stock of all classes having a preference upon the distribution of assets shall have been repaired.

-Employee benefits reserve results from the share-based payment arrangements and is described in details in Note 4 Significant accounting policies, (q) Employee benefits, (i) Share-based payment arrangements and Note 16 Share-based payment arrangements.
+Employee benefits reserve results from the share-based payment arrangements and is described in details in Note 4 Significant accounting policies, (m) Employee benefits, (i) Share-based payment arrangements and Note 16 Share-based payment arrangements.